lucapette/web/main/content/writing/kafka-streams-or-typestream.md

-If you have a lot of very small services, this approach may be more convenient because yes you give up on flexibility (there's one way to deploy TypeStream application and TypeStream will decide for you how to run them) but gain quite some velocity (once you have the code, you're already done).
+If you have a lot of very small services, this approach may be more convenient because yes you give up on flexibility (there's one way to deploy TypeStream application and TypeStream will decide for you how to run them) but gain quite some velocity (once you wrote the pipeline, you're done).

 ## When to use what